 With RRSPs, you can exceed your contribution limit by $2,000 without penalty.
 However, after that, you no longer benefit from any further tax deduction.
 In addition, you pay a 1% penalty tax for every month you are over your limit.
 Instead, withdraw the money and wait until the next tax year to benefit from that contribution.

 To determine the exact amount of your over-contribution, look at your NOA from the previous year and review your contribution limit.
 Review your contribution from the current tax year and deduct your limit.
-And the difference is your RRSP over-contribution.
+The difference is your RRSP over-contribution.

-RRSPs and Over-Contributions
+RRSPs and over-contributions

 RRSPs are a powerful retirement savings tool.
 However, it’s important to understand how much you can contribute in any given year.
 It’s the best way to ensure you don’t get dinged for an RRSP overpayment.
 And while there are ways to fix over-contributions to an RRSP, it’s best to avoid it happening in the first place.
 If it does?
 Despite some legwork needed, it’s totally fixable.
 And, as always, if you have questions about RRSPs, contributions, or saving for retirement, speak to a financial advisor.